JoseBendeck/Rainbow-Song/README.md

 # Rainbow-Song

-A Song about rainbows int he kwy of C major.
+A Song about rainbows in the key of C major.

+This is a happy song.